← Back to Blog

 14. Google Cloud Build

-Google Cloud Build is GCP's managed CI/CD service that builds container images and integrates with GKE (Google Kubernetes Engine), Cloud Run, and other GCP services.
-Build configurations use YAML or Dockerfile.
+Google Cloud Build is Google's managed CI/CD service that builds container images and integrates with GKE, Cloud Run, and other GCP services.
+Build configurations are defined in YAML or use a Dockerfile.
+Cloud Build includes vulnerability scanning for container images.

 google-cloud-build.png